Alfhir/CoRoutineJooq/HELP.md

-# Getting Started
+# HELP

-## How to run this
+This page is for helping you out with some things you might trip over, for example if you get an error like

+> Error occurred while executing flywayMigrate
+Unable to obtain connection from database (jdbc:postgresql://localhost:5432/demo) for user 'postgres': Connection to localhost:5432 refused.

+the reason might be, that you'll need to start a postgres database first.

+The build relies on this, because it tries to migrate the database with Flyway before it generates JOOQ code from it.
+The easiest way would be to use the accompanied docker-compose file as explained below (unless I use Revolut's Docker-JOOQ plugin to make your life easier).

-### Start Postgres
+## Starting Postgres

 To run this locally you need to start Postgres.
-We will assume that you already have the Docker software installed on your machine.
+I will assume that you already have the Docker software installed on your machine.
 If not, you will find instructions to install Docker below.

 #### Step 1: Check if Docker is installed